 Using The Accessories Of Your Vivitar Telescope

 - Eyepieces: As you know, your Vivitar telescope is shipped with two eyepieces.
-Insert any one of them into the eyepiece joint tube and then tighten up the locking screws.
-This will enable you to experience the optimal magnification power that you need to view the distant celestial objects.
+Insert any of them into the joint eyepiece tube and tighten the locking screws.
+This will enable you to experience the optimal magnification power to view distant celestial objects.

-- Erecting Eyepiece: If you put the erecting eyepiece in the eyepiece joint tube, and then tighten up the locking screws, the images you will be seeing on the eyepiece will straighten out.
-The only downside to using this accessory is that the objects will appear dim.
+- Erecting Eyepiece: If you put the erecting eyepiece in the joint eyepiece tube and then tighten up the locking screws, the images you will see on the eyepiece will straighten out.
+The only downside to using this accessory is that the objects appear dim.

-- Moon Filter: When you observe the moon with your telescope, you will witness a lot of reflected glare especially when you are trying to see the full moon.
-The moon filter will remove this unwanted glare and sharpen up the image, such that you will be able to see the surface of the moon with greater detail.
-Sometimes, this filter can hinder your viewing experience and you can obtain a sharper image without using this accessory.
+- Moon Filter: When you observe the Moon with your telescope, you will witness a lot of reflected glare, especially when trying to see the full Moon.
+The moon filter will remove this unwanted glare and sharpen the image, allowing you to see the Moon’s surface in greater detail.
+Sometimes, this filter can hinder your viewing experience, and you can obtain a sharper image without using this accessory.
 The Moon filter is screwed into the eyepiece, similar to the Sun filter.

 Tips On Using Your Vivitar Telescope